-Unlike the position under the old lawrepealed Cap.
-43, the priority date no longer does not determines the date of registration of a trade mark.
-A trade mark applied for under the new_Trade Marks Ordinance (Cap.
+Unlike the position under the repealed Cap.
+43, the priority date does not determine the date of registration of a trade mark.
+A trade mark applied for under the Trade Marks Ordinance (Cap.
 559) is registered as of the filing date of the application for registration.
-Registration under the new Ordinance does not date back to the date of the Convention application or WTO application (sections 39 and 48).